gura-doc/gura-doc.github.io/document/language-manual/chapter-03.md

 '''
 </code></pre>
 <p>
-Both of the examples above have the same result <code>'ABCD\nEFGH\nIJKL\n'</code>.
+Both of the examples above have the same result <code class="highlighter-rouge">'ABCD\nEFGH\nIJKL\n'</code>.
 </p>
 <p>
-You can also specify <code>r</code> prefix for the multi-lined string so that it can contain back slash characters without escaping.
+You can also specify <code class="highlighter-rouge">r</code> prefix for the multi-lined string so that it can contain back slash characters without escaping.
 In this case, you cannot use the second example shown above because a back slash doesn't work to eliminate a line feed.
-For such a case, a prefix <code>R</code> is useful, which eliminates a line feed that appears right after the starting quotation.
+For such a case, a prefix <code class="highlighter-rouge">R</code> is useful, which eliminates a line feed that appears right after the starting quotation.
 </p>
-<pre><code>R'''
+<pre class="highlight"><code>R'''
 ABCD
 EFGH
 IJKL
 '''
 </code></pre>
 <p>
-This is parsed as <code>'ABCD\nEFGH\nIJKL\n'</code>.
+This is parsed as <code class="highlighter-rouge">'ABCD\nEFGH\nIJKL\n'</code>.
 </p>
 <p>
-The prefix <code>R</code> also removes indentation characters that appear at each line.
+The prefix <code class="highlighter-rouge">R</code> also removes indentation characters that appear at each line.
 </p>
-<pre><code>if (flag) {
+<pre class="highlight"><code>if (flag) {
     print(R'''
     ABCD
     EFGH